Projects as Practice Grounds for a More Thrivable World

 The Fish Game: a hands-on exploration of shared stewardship

-Expect a mix of experiential learning, deep dialogue, and practical application—where you not only gain knowledge but also practice using these tools in your own work.
+Expect a mix of experiential learning, dialogue, and practical application—where you not only gain knowledge but also practice using these tools in your own work.

 Why Attend?